 To continue to grow our business, including through acquisitions and the funding of working capital, we may require a significant amount of cash.
-Our ability to generate cash depends on many externally influenced factors, including demand for our services, the availability of projects at margins acceptable to us, the ultimate collectability of our receivables, our ability to borrow on our credit facility, and our ability to raise funds in the capital markets, among many other factors.
+Our ability to generate or otherwise access cash depends on many externally influenced factors, including demand for our services, the availability of projects at margins acceptable to us, the ultimate collectability of our receivables, our ability to borrow on our credit facility, and our ability to raise funds in the capital markets, among many other factors.
 We anticipate that the combination of cash on hand, cash flows from operations and available capacity under our credit facility will provide sufficient cash to enable us to meet our working capital needs, debt service requirements and capital expenditures for property and equipment through the next 12 months.
-We expect our capital expenditures will range from \$15 million to \$20 million for the year ending on September 30, 2024.
+We expect our capital expenditures will range from \$45 million to \$55 million for the year ending on September 30, 2025.

-The COVID-19 pandemic and its impact on markets, the supply chain and the labor force continue to be areas of focus for our business as we work to protect our workforce and serve our customers.
-While the pandemic had less of an impact on our business in fiscal 2023 compared with fiscal 2022, this or any future pandemic or other public health emergency could impact our workforce, customers and suppliers.
+While the COVID-19 pandemic's impact on markets, the supply chain and the labor force had significantly less of an impact on our business in fiscal 2024 compared with prior fiscal years, COVID-19 and any future pandemic or other public health emergency could impact our workforce, customers and suppliers in the future.
 An inability to procure materials in a timely manner, to complete work on schedule, and to reflect higher materials or labor costs in our pricing to customers has had, and could have in the future, a significant impact on our operating results.